 Parents should check their local county and municipal codes before letting their children drink at home.

 Bartenders and waiters who serve open containers of alcohol must be 21 years old.
-But grocery stores and convenience marts that sell alcohol may employ minors as young as 16.
+However, grocery stores and convenience marts that sell alcohol may employ minors as young as 16.
 The only conditions are:

 - The alcohol remains sealed;